drewdeponte/snapdragon/README.md

 snapdragon spec/javascript/foo_spec.js:23
 ```

-#### Run an entire spec file(s)
+### Run an entire spec file(s)

 ```
 snapdragon spec/javascript/foo_spec.js spec/javascript/bar_spec.js
 ```

-#### Run an entire directory of spec files
+### Run an entire directory of spec files

 ```
 snapdragon spec/javascripts
 ```

-#### Run combination of files and directories
+### Run combination of files and directories

 ```
 snapdragon spec/javascript custom_js/tests/foo_spec.js custom_js/test/bar_spec.js
 ```

-### snapdragon_server
+## Usage (snapdragon_server)

-The second is focused around allowing you to run your
+The **snapdragon_server** command allows you to run your
 [Jasmine](http://pivotal.github.io/jasmine/) specs in your browser.
 When this
 command is run it will launch the **snapdragon_server** and open your default
 browser to the proper URL to run your specified test suite.
-This is
+This is especially
-especially useful if you want to debug some JavaScript as your browser most
+useful if you want to debug some JavaScript as your browser most likely has a
-likely has a JavaScript debugger built into it.
-A few examples of this command
+JavaScript debugger built into it.
+A few examples of this commands usage
 follow.

-#### Run specific spec files
+### Run specific spec files

 ```
 snapdragon_server spec/javascript/foo_spec.js spec/javascript/bar_spec.js
 ```

-#### Run all the specs in directories
+### Run all the specs in directories

 ```
 snapdragon_server spec/javascript custom_js/specs
 ```

-#### Combine files and directories
+### Combine files and directories

 ```
 snapdragon_server spec/javascript custom_js/tests/foo_spec.js custom_js/test/bar_spec.js